ZOA-account/incident-reporting/README.md

   * Installing Power Automate (Flow) from package
   * Setting up connections to SharePoint

-> Note: If you want to do advanced configurations of the application, it is advisable to follow the free online [Microsoft Power Platform Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/power-platform-fundamentals) course.
+> Note: If you want to do advanced configurations of the application, it is advisable to follow the free online [Microsoft Power Platform Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/power-platform-fundamentals) course

 ## App features:
   * Create incident reports (both online and offline)